DanielShuey/testme/README.md

 >       also style: 'Hawaiian'
 >         is name, Michel's Hawaiian Pizza?
 YES

-## RSpec Comparison of above example

-    describe Pizza
-      before do
-        @pizza = Factory.build :pizza
-      end

-      describe '#name'
-        context 'when style is Pepperoni and owner is Santoni' do before :all do
-            @pizza.stub(:style => 'Pepperoni')
-            @pizza.stub(:owner => 'Santoni')
-          end

-          it "should be Santoni's Pepperoni Pizza" do
-            @pizza.name.should == "Santoni's Pepperoni Pizza"
-          end
-        end

-        context 'when owner is Michel' do
-          before :all do
-            @pizza.stub(:owner => 'Michel')
-          end

-          it "should be Santoni's Pepperoni Pizza" do
-            @pizza.name.should == "Santoni's Pepperoni Pizza"
-          end

-          context 'when style is Hawaiian' do
-            before :all do
-              @pizza.stub(:style => 'Hawaiian')
-            end

-            it "should be Michel's Hawaiian Pizza" do
-              @pizza.name.should == "Michel's Hawaiian Pizza"
-            end
-          end
-        end
-      end
-    end

-> ### Output

 ## Keywords
 #### `test`
 > Defines the topic of the test